 - 1⁄2 tsp vinegar

-To prepare meringue, add vinegar to egg whites.
+To prepare meringue, add sugar to egg whites a little at a time.
 Beat at high speed until it is foamy.
+Once it begins to foam, add vinegar.

 Step 5 of 8